INDEPENDENT READING - Marking Period 3 - Fiction

 - All assignments are written in MLA format.

-- The second marking period focuses on Literary Analysis Tasks.
+- The third marking period focuses on Narrative Writing Tasks.
 Students will be writing two district assigned analysis.
 The first one will be guided and assisted; the second one will be written independently.

 - Writing skills will be developed and improved upon.
 Emphasis is placed on revising strategies.